apollographql/router/dev-docs/metrics.md

 **Attributes:**
 * `<feature>.<feature-specific-attribute>` - (usually a boolean or number, but can be a string if the set of possible values is fixed)

+> [!WARNING]
-> :warning: **Remember that attributes are not to be used to store high cardinality or user specific information.
+> **Remember that attributes are not to be used to store high cardinality or user specific information.
 Operation name is not permitted!**

 #### Config metrics
 Each new feature MUST have a config metric that gives us information if a feature has been enabled.